khulnasoft-lab/design.khulnasoft.com/contents/components/pagination.md

 ### Appearance

-There should be 24px spacing between pagination and the element it relates to.
+- There is 24px [spacing](/layout/spacing#standard-spacing-guidelines) between pagination and the element it relates to.

 ### Types of pagination